-In alphabetical order (with their license plate indications in brackets) these are; Aargau (AG), Appenzell Ausserrhoden (AR), Appenzell Innerrhoden (AI), Bern (BE), Basel-Landschaft (BL), Basel-Stadt (BS), Fribourg (FR), Geneva (GE), Glarus (GL), Grisons/Graubünden (GR), Jura (JU), Lucerne (LU), Neuchâtel (NE), Nidwalden (NW), Obwalden (OW), Schaffhausen (SH), Schwyz (SZ), Solothurn (SO), St. Gall (SG), Thurgau (TG), Ticino (TI), Uri (UR), Valais (VS), Vaud (VD), Zug (ZG), Zürich (ZH).
+In alphabetical order (with their license plate indications in brackets), these are; Aargau (AG), Appenzell Ausserrhoden (AR), Appenzell Innerrhoden (AI), Bern (BE), Basel-Landschaft (BL), Basel-Stadt (BS), Fribourg (FR), Geneva (GE), Glarus (GL), Grisons/Graubünden (GR), Jura (JU), Lucerne (LU), Neuchâtel (NE), Nidwalden (NW), Obwalden (OW), Schaffhausen (SH), Schwyz (SZ), Solothurn (SO), St. Gall (SG), Thurgau (TG), Ticino (TI), Uri (UR), Valais (VS), Vaud (VD), Zug (ZG), Zurich (ZH).

-There are immense differences between the cantons’ surface areas, population, urban and/or rural character, language, religion and geological characteristics.
+There are immense differences between the cantons’ surface areas, population, urban and rural character, language, religion and geological characteristics.
 Just as essential as this constitutional construction is the linguistic, cultural and political identity of the inhabitants of these sometimes centuries-old republics.

-The creation of today’s cantons has been an ongoing process over centuries.
+The creation of today’s cantons has been an ongoing process for centuries.
 As such, it is not fully covered in this contribution.
 These cantons already existed in 1848, although in 1979, Jura split off from the canton of Bern to form a new canton in its own right.

 The system of cantons as constitutional constructions and democratic sovereign republics in a sovereign country is unique in Europe and possibly in the world.

-The cantons and the (male) population created the Constitution the Eidgenossenschaft and the federal government in 1848 by a referendum (Article 3 Constitution).
-The federal government is thus a creation of the cantons (and the people) and has no less, but never more powers than those indicated in Article 3.
+The cantons and the (male) population created the Constitution, the Eidgenossenschaft and the federal government in 1848 by a referendum (Article 3 Constitution).
+The federal government is thus a creation of the cantons (and the people) and has no less, but never more, powers than those indicated in Article 3.

 In all other fields, the cantons are sovereign.
-Each has its own Constitution, parliament, government, health care and education system, taxation, civil service and jurisdiction (subject to the Federal Constitution and international treaties).
+Each has its own Constitution, Parliament, government, health care and education system, taxation, civil service and jurisdiction (subject to the Federal Constitution and international treaties).

 Article 50 of the Constitution confirms the national hierarchy: the Federal government, the Cantons and the Municipalities (the lowest level of constitutional entities).

-The cantons are, in short, democratic republics and sovereign states, insofar as Article 3 does not delegate powers to the federal government.
+The cantons are, in short, democratic republics and sovereign states insofar as Article 3 does not delegate powers to the federal government.

-In 1848, defence, foreign policy and relations, customs and currency were the main powers of the federal government.
-Since then, but especially after 1945, powers have been increasingly transferred to the federal government by the cantons (with the consent of the Council of States and the people (by a compulsory referendum).
+In 1848, defence, foreign policy and relations, customs and currency were the leading powers of the federal government.
+Since then, but especially after 1945, powers have been increasingly transferred to the federal government by the cantons (with the consent of the Council of States and the people (by a binding referendum).
 The transfer of power from cantons to the federal government is mentioned under Article 87 of the Constitution’s 195 Articles.